The average company uses more than 100 SaaS applications—and this number is growing by double digit percentages, year over year.

 It would be built in the cloud, and manage all types of applications, data, and APIs; it would allow you to build workflow automations that transform business processes end-to-end; it would empower any business user to build integrations and automations under the governance of IT; and it would make use of AI-powered chatbots so that anyone can access the data they need in their communications platform.

-They turned this vision into a reality by building the only enterprise automation platform in the market: Workato.
+They turned this vision into a reality by building the only integration-led automation platform in the market: Workato.